A Hartmann’s procedure can help with colon problems.

 Hartmann’s procedure involves removing a piece of large bowel (colon).
 It is usually performed as an emergency.
 The two ends of bowel were not joined together because your surgeon decided the risks were too high.
 Your surgeon made a colostomy (your large bowel opening onto your skin).
 The other end was closed as a rectal stump.
 Your surgeon has decided it is safe to join the two ends of your bowel back together.

 This type of procedure should be able to open your bowels in the normal way, which means you should no longer have a stoma bag.

-You will be asked to drink some fluids that are high in carbohydrates to give you energy for the operation.
-The operation is performed under a general anaesthetic and usually takes between 4 to 5 hours.
-Your surgeon will make a cut through the scar from the first operation and a cut in the skin around the colostomy.
-They will free up the end of the bowel inside your abdomen and the end used to make the colostomy.
-Your surgeon will join the two ends back together and place the bowel inside the abdominal cavity.
-At the end of the operation, your surgeon will close the cut around the colostomy and the cut in your old scar with stitches.
+The operation is performed under a general anaesthetic and usually takes about 90 minutes to 3 hours.
+Your surgeon will free up the end of your bowel inside your abdomen and the end used to make the colostomy.
+Your surgeon will join the two ends back together and place your bowel inside your abdominal cavity.

 - Chest infection